Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 Already up to date.
 ```

-Git only pulls or pushes (which is copying in the other direction) when you
-tell it to.
-That's different from, say, Dropbox, which has to ask the
-operating system to notify it of any changes you make in its folder, and
-occasionally ask the server whether anyone else has made changes.
-(There's a
-sync program called <a href="https://www.sparkleshare.org/" >SparkleShare</a>
-that does the same thing, only using Git.
-It still has to keep track of
-changes on both ends, but it keeps all of your history, and if you own the
-server it's using you don't have to pay exorbitant rates for space.)
+Git only pulls or pushes (which is copying in the other direction) when you tell it to.
+That's different from, say, Dropbox, which has to ask the operating system to notify it of any changes you make in its folder, and occasionally ask the server whether anyone else has made changes.
+(A sync program called <a href="https://www.sparkleshare.org/">SparkleShare</a> does the same thing, only using Git.
+SparkleShare still has to keep track of changes on both ends, but it keeps all of your history, and if you own the server it uses you don't have to pay for space.)

 ## Alice makes a change and a pull request

-Alice decides to start working on the cat website by changing the site's background color.
-She experiments locally on the right shade, and ultimately chooses her favorite shade of light blue.
+Alice decides to start working on the cat website.
+Her first decision is to change the site's background color.
+She experiments locally, and ultimately chooses her favorite shade of light blue.
 When she is ready, she commits the change:

 ```
 $ sed -i.bak -E '/background-color/s/#.+;/#F0F8FF;/' assets/site.css